peterhinch/micropython-async/v3/docs/TUTORIAL.md

 ## 3.6 Message

-This is an unofficial primitive and has no analog in CPython asyncio.
+This is an unofficial primitive and has no counterpart in CPython asyncio.

 This is a minor adaptation of the `Event` class.
 It provides the following:
  * `.set()` has an optional data payload.